jurgen1c/cook-this-react-capstone/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the Cook This! app in the development mode.\

 ### `npm test`